 JCLS reserves the right to re-advertise the position or to delay indefinitely filling of the position if it is deemed that applicants for the position do not constitute an adequate applicant pool or if funding is not available.

 Employees must satisfy all of the pre-employment requirements prior to appointment that include, but are not limited to; verification of their legal right to work in the United States, and a background check.

-Applicants requiring reasonable accommodations in completing the application or the interview process must notify the Human Resources Department in advance.
+Applicants requiring reasonable accommodation in completing the application or the interview process must notify the Human Resources Department in advance.